ZEPL/z-manager/README.md

 > Simplify getting Zeppelin up and running

 ## What is Z-Manager
+Z-Manager now consists of 2 separate parts:
-Z-Manager is a single click installation and configuration tool of Zeppelin with Spark integration.
+  - **Installer** a single click installation and configuration tool of Zeppelin with Spark integration.

   It supports external clusters with Standalone, Mesos and YARN resource managers.

+  - **Multi-tenancy** *(New!)*

+  Allows you to run a containerized instance of Zeppelin, one per-user with exteranl authentification

 Mode details here http://nflabs.github.io/z-manager

+## Multi-tenancy
+A single binary app with reverse-proxy to the container fleet of Zeppelin instances.
+See the `./multitenancy/README.md`

-## How to install
+## Installer

 **Interactive CLI UI**
 ```